The Virtuous Rule of Emperor Kangxi - Vision Times

 Looked after his subjects with kindness and humility

 In July of the 18th year of the Kangxi lunar calendar, an earthquake struck the capital of Beijing.
-The Kangxi Emperor issued an edict to allocate 100,000 yuan from the royal treasury to provide relief and care for the people, repairing the damage to people’s homes at his own expense.
+Emperor Kangxi issued an edict to allocate 100,000 yuan from the royal treasury to provide relief and care for the people, repairing the damage to people’s homes at his own expense.

 “I am not virtuous.
 The earthquake is a warning that my governance has not been in harmony.
 Once things have stabilized, we must find the cause of the disaster.”